ConorWilliams/libfork/BUILDING.md

 The below commands require at least CMake 3.15 to run, because that is the version in which [Install a Project][2] was added.

-Here is the command for installing the release mode artefacts with a single-configuration generator, like the Unix Makefiles one:
+Here is the command for installing the release mode artifacts with a single-configuration generator, like the Unix Makefiles one:

 ```sh
 cmake --install build
 ```

-Here is the command for installing the release mode artefacts with a multi-configuration generator, like the Visual Studio ones:
+Here is the command for installing the release mode artifacts with a multi-configuration generator, like the Visual Studio ones:

 ```sh